omkar1610/Operating-Systems-Lab/README.md

 ### ASSIGNMENT 5
 Implementation of Demand Paging Algorithm by creating MMU and a scheduler that schedules the processes in an FCFS manner.
 Results of page faults for different processes have been calculated.

+### ASSIGNMENT 6
+a) Implementation of a linked list based FAT file system.
+Functions are defined that can be used as API calls form user program after including the header files.
+b) Implementation of indexed based i-node file system.